-Note: This node must be running Enterprise Linux 7, and must have Puppet 2019.1.x or newer installed.
+Note: This node must be running Enterprise Linux 7, and must have a PE version in the 2019.x series installed.

 - In the Administrator email field, enter an email address for the Continuous Delivery for PE administrator, also known as the root user.
 This email address is used as your username when signing in to Continuous Delivery for PE as the root user.

 - In the Administrator password field, enter a strong password for the Continuous Delivery for PE administrator account.

 Click Install to perform a default installation of Continuous Delivery for PE.

 Important: Your Puppet certificate name must be a resolvable DNS hostname.

 - When the job is complete, navigate to the URL printed on the task page.
 Click Trial Mode to start a free seven-day trial.